Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - completion: [PassioMealPlan]
     public func fetchMealPlans(completion: @escaping ([PassioNutritionAISDK.PassioMealPlan]) -> Void)

-    /// fetch meal plan for the day
+    /// Fetch meal plan for the day
     /// - Parameters:
     ///   - mealPlanLabel: type of mealPlan
     ///   - day: for which day meal plan is needed